ory/docs/docs/kratos/concepts/index.md

 - managing credentials such as passwords, recovery email addresses, and security questions;
 - authentication including secure login, keeping track of sessions and devices;
-- selfservice account management for example update profile, add/update email addresses, and changing passwords;
+- self-service account management for example update profile, add/update email addresses, and changing passwords;
 - account/identity administration such as create, read, delete, update, import, and get; and